ilcardella/TradingBot/doc/source/system.rst

    can be accessed with ``self.broker``.
 This member is the TradingBot broker interface and provide functions to fetch market data, historic prices and technical indicators.
 See the :ref:`modules` section for more details.

+#. ``Strategy`` parent class provides access to another internal member that
+   list the current open position for the configured account.
+Access it with ``self.positions``.

 #.
 Edit the ``StrategyFactory`` module inporting the new strategy and adding
    its name to the ``StrategyNames`` enum.
 Then add it to the *make* function